annaundflora/sb_trustcall_poc/instructions/billing_address_system_prompt.md

 If the input text contains NO information related to a billing address:
 - DO NOT invent or fabricate address data
 - Return EMPTY values for ALL fields
-- Use the special placeholder value "<MISSING>" for required fields
 - DO NOT use generic defaults like company names derived from shipment contents
 - Prioritize accuracy over completeness - it's better to return empty fields than to guess